GEOGRAPHY

 (C-ID: GEOG 110)

-(CSU breadth area B1) (IGETC area 5A)
+(CSU breadth area B1) (IGETC area 5A) [CSU-GE and IGETC are only for 2024-25 catalogs or earlier]

 This course is a spatial study of the Earth’s dynamic physical systems and processes.
 Topics include: Earth-sun geometry, weather, climate, water, landforms, soil, and the biosphere.
 Emphasis is on the interrelationships among environmental and human systems and processes and their resulting patterns and distributions.
 Tools of geographic inquiry are also briefly covered; they may include: maps, remote sensing, Geographic Information Systems (GIS) and Global Positioning Systems (GPS).
 (11/20)